 To recognise and allow for individual differences between pupils, understanding that: • needs change with time and circumstances.

-Children develop intellectually, emotionally and physically at different rates. • Children's the graduated response framework to support those with
+Children develop intellectually, emotionally and physically at different rates. • Children's

-Educational provision must be adapted to keep pace with these changes
+• Educational provision must be adapted to keep pace with these changes

 To ensure that the views of the child are sought as appropriate.